lais-cardoso/DAGenerator/README.md

 - **Leia** as mensagens do terminal.
 - Selecione a transformação através do menu no terminal de comando do Rstudio.
 - Selecione a variável conforme a equação abaixo.
-- Verifique a geração das imagens artificais.
+- Verifique a geração do Banco Artificial de Imagens.

 # :warning: Observações importantes